Prion: Treatments

 There are no effective treatments for prion diseases as of 2018.
 Clinical trials in humans have not met with success and have been hampered by the rarity of prion diseases.

 Many possible treatments work in the test-tube but not in lab animals.
-One treatment that prolongs the incubation period in lab mice has failed in human patients diagnosed with definite or probable vCJD.
+One treatment that prolongs the incubation period in lab mice has failed in human patients diagnosed with definite or probable Variant Creutzfeldt–Jakob disease.
 Another treatment that works in mice was tried in 6 human patients, all of whom died, before it went out of stock.
 There was no significant increase in lifespan, but autopsy suggests that the drug was safe and reached "encouraging" concentrations in the brain and cerebrospinal fluid.

 While there is no known way to extend the life of a patient with prion disease, some drugs can be prescribed to control specific symptoms of the disease and accommodations can be given to improve quality of life.